Nathaniel Bechard, Antal Zuiderwijk, Robert L. Read

 Our goal is to educate students with a realistic ventilator that is affordable.
-We hope it will be used in classroom settings for teaching basic pulmomology, but will also be a flexible tool for teaching all kind of biomedical engineering, for example in capstone projects.
+We hope it will be used in classroom settings for teaching basic Pulmonology, but will also be a flexible tool for teaching all kind of biomedical engineering skills, such as those used in capstone projects.

-The PolyVent is highly extensible, in software, electronics, and the physical modules.
-The extensible allows senior projects to be made, but also makes this research.
-Unlike almost any other ventilator, the PolyVent is released under free-and-open licenses which allow researchers to modify and extend the PolyVent for research purposes.
+The PolyVent is highly extensible in software, electronics, and the physical modules.
+Unlike almost any other ventilator, the PolyVent is released under free-and-open licenses, which allow researchers to modify and extend the PolyVent for research purposes.
 For example, a new tool or a new ventilation mode can be legally added to PolyVent.

 We believe we have made and are making an excellent educational and research tool that offers flexibility simply not available in any other way.

 You may wish to watch our talk at FOSDEM’23:

 Check out their open source hardware via their Gitlab Repo: https://gitlab.com/polyvent/organisational

 The open source software can be found under the VentOS project tab or directly via the VentOS gitlab link: https://gitlab.com/project-ventos/ventos

 The full history of the PolyVent Educational Platform (PEP) has been given its own page.

 At present the PEP is a complete product ready for classroom, training, and research.